Enzo-Demeulenaere/Enzo-Demeulenaere.github.io/aboutme.md

 # Contact

-You can contact me at "demeulenaere.enzo[at]gmail.com" of via [linkedin](www.linkedin.com/in/enzo-demeulenaere-901380254)
+You can contact me at "demeulenaere.enzo[at]gmail.com" or via [linkedin](www.linkedin.com/in/enzo-demeulenaere-901380254)